 Land or Sea – Kiwis fly to help

-New Zealanders have been in the forefront of Mercy Ships’ work since the first ship Anastasis was in deployed in 1978 with a Kiwi captain.
+New Zealanders have played key roles in the work of Mercy Ships since 1978.
+The first ship Anastasis was in deployed with a Kiwi captain.

 Around 40 volunteers from New Zealand serve on board the Mercy Ship every year, and thousands of others donate time and money to sponsor surgeries and health care programmes.